lrq3000/mri_protocol/README.md

 - Sub-second EPI BOLD (TR: 758 ms, voxel-size: 3mm³ isotropic)
 - Multi-shell DWI/DTI (3-shells: b700, b1000, b2000)
 - Clinical sequences: FLAIR, SWI, SWI/mIP, PCASL, T2

+The main innovations of this protocol are:

+* a curated combination of cutting-edge sequences (sub-second EPI BOLD, multi-shell DTI, T1 FLAWS) to cover most experimental and clinical needs.
+* speed optimizations with a good quality balance.
+Most sequences here are the fastest of all current 3T MRI literature (Multi-shell DTI at 13min, T1 FLAWS in 5min, FLAIR in 3min, SWI in 3min, etc).
+* reduced susceptibility to motion and metal/chemical artefacts.

 This protocol was designed over the span of 8 months and is now a standard protocol at the Hospital of Liège, Belgium.
 So far, 45 subjects (18 healthy volunteers, 17 disorders of consciousness patients, 10 subjects of other studies) have been acquired using this protocol.